facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 Our role is to coordinate retirement income, investment decisions, and tax strategy throughout the year—so your filing reflects intentional decisions rather than reactive outcomes.

-Will I need to find my own CPA?
+Will I need to find my own tax preparer?

-What happens during the Annual Tax & Income Alignment Review?
+What happens during the Tax & Income Alignment Review?

 This meeting is strategic—not mechanical.